 Violation of Modeling Policy:

-If a proxy/WYSIWYG issue model does not have a TO’s approval and is reasonably unclear, inconsistent with its war gear, modeled for advantage, or does not have the same base size as the model in the list, an opponent has the right to deny a player the ability to use that model/unit.
+If a proxy/WYSIWYG issue model does not have a TO’s approval and is reasonably unclear, inconsistent with its war gear, modeled for advantage, or does not have the same base size as the model in the list, a TO may decide to remove that model from play and/or determine that it counts as destroyed for all mission purposes.

 If there is a question concerning a model on the table, please feel free to call over a TO.
 We can’t see every model at the event and as with many things in this hobby, must rely on players to help us police events.